Call of the Wild Camps

 At Shorebird Park Nature Center, young naturalists at Call of the Wild Camps learn biology and environmental education.

-Call of the Wild outdoor enthusiasts get to go on nature walks and easy hikes along the bay.
+Call of the Wild outdoor enthusiasts get to go on nature walks along the bay and explore tidepools in the estuary.

 Lake Chabot Regional Park, Castro Valley